Tim Anderson Player Props: White Sox vs. Dodgers

 Tim Anderson At The Plate

-- In 47 games played this season, he has not gone deep.

-- Anderson has driven in a run in nine games this season (19.1%), including one multiple-RBI game.
+- Anderson has driven in a run in nine games this year (18.8%), including one multiple-RBI game.

-- He has scored in 14 of 47 games this season, and more than once 4 times.
+- He has scored in 14 of 48 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.